yxycug/machine-learning-algorithm/README.md

 >*Reinventing the wheel*

-a little messy & maybe some mistake
+a little messy & maybe some mistakes